You Are More Than One Person: How Emotions Shape and Connect Your Many Selves

 Sometimes, life thrusts us into emotional terrain we’ve never walked before.
 A deep betrayal, a profound love, a sudden illness.
 When this happens, there may not yet be a “you” who knows how to hold it.

 Recognizing this can cultivate compassion.
-New emotional experiences often feel disorienting because they are asking us to grow—beyond what we’ve known, into parts of ourselves not yet fully formed.
+New emotional experiences often feel disorienting because they are asking us to grow beyond what we’ve known, into parts of ourselves not yet fully formed.

-Inner Conflict Isn’t Just Confusion—It’s Multiplicity in Motion
+Inner Conflict is Multiplicity in Motion

 The part of you that said “yes” to an opportunity may not be the same part that has to carry the weight of it.
 The part of you that longs for closeness may be different from the one that was hurt by intimacy before.